samhaldia/retail-pricing-agent-ai/README.md

 🛍️ Agentic AI Retail Pricing Optimizer
 🚀 Project Overview
 The Agentic AI Retail Pricing Optimizer is a cutting-edge, cloud-native application designed to transform retail pricing and promotion strategies.
-By leveraging intelligent AI agents, a robust serverless architecture on AWS, and real-time data processing, this project delivers dynamic price recommendations and personalized promotional ideas.
-It's a powerful demonstration of how AI-driven automation can significantly enhance business agility and profitability within the competitive retail sector.
+It leverages intelligent AI agents, a robust serverless architecture on AWS, and real-time data processing to deliver dynamic price recommendations and personalized promotional ideas.
+This project showcases how AI-driven automation can significantly enhance business agility and profitability in the competitive retail sector.

 ✨ Features
 This application provides the following core functionalities: